-1. Quality of the program idea: Proposals should exhibit originality, substance, precision, relevance to the Agency's mission, and responsiveness to the objectives and guidelines states in this solicitation.
-Proposals should demonstrate substantive expertise in civic education.
+- 1. Quality of the program idea: Proposals should exhibit originality, substance, precision, relevance to the Agency's mission, and responsiveness to the objectives and guidelines stated in this solicitation.
+Proposals should demonstrate substantive expertise in civic education. - 2.
+Program planning: Detailed agenda and relevant work plan should demonstrate substantive undertakings and logistical capacity.
+Agenda and plan should adhere to the program overview and guidelines described above.

-- 2. Program planning: Detailed agenda and relevant work plan should demonstrate substantive undertakings and logistical capacity.
-Agenda and plan should adhere to the program overview described above. - 3.
-Ability to achieve program objectives: Objectives should be reasonable, feasible, and flexible.
-Proposals should clearly demonstrate how the institution will meet the program's objectives and plan. - 4.
-Multiplier effect/impact: Proposed programs should strengthen long-term mutual understanding, including maximum sharing of information and establishment of long-term institutional and individual linkages. - 5.
-Support of Diversity: Proposals should demonstrate substantive support of the Bureau's policy on diversity.
+3. Ability to achieve program objectives: Objectives should be reasonable, feasible, and flexible.
+Proposals should clearly demonstrate how the institution will meet the program's objectives and plan.

+4. Multiplier effect/impact: Proposed programs should strengthen long-term mutual understanding, including maximum sharing of information and establishment of long-term institutional and individual linkages.

+5. Support of Diversity: Proposals should demonstrate substantive support of the Bureau's policy on diversity.
 Achievable and relevant features should be cited in both program administration (selection of participants, program venue and program evaluation) and program content (orientation and wrapup sessions, program meetings, resource materials and follow-up activities).

-6. Institutional Capacity and Record/Ability: Proposed personnel and institutional resources should be adequate and appropriate to achieve the program or project's goals.
-Proposals should demonstrate an institutional record of successful exchange programs, including responsible fiscal management and full compliance with all reporting requirements for past Agency grants as determined by USIA's Office of Contracts.
+6. Institutional Capacity: Proposed personnel and institutional resources should be adequate and appropriate to achieve the program or project's goals.

+7. Institution's Record/Ability: Proposals should demonstrate an institutional record of successful exchange programs, including responsible fiscal management and full compliance with all reporting requirements for past Agency grants as determined by USIA's Office of Contracts.
 The Agency will consider the past performance of prior recipients and the demonstrated potential of new applicants.

-7. Follow-on Activities: Proposals should provide a plan for continued follow-on activity (without USIA support) to ensure ongoing involvement with Azerbaijani curriculum development projects.
-8. Project Evaluation: Proposals should include a plan to evaluate the activity's success, both as the activities unfold and at the end of the program.
-The progress is the grant should be monitored closely.
-The USIA Program Officer should be kept informed of the implementation of each phase of the program.
+8. Follow-on Activities: Proposals should provide a plan for continued follow-on activity (without USIA support) to ensure ongoing involvement with Moldovan curriculum development projects.

+9. Project Evaluation: Proposals should include a plan to evaluate the activity's success, both as the activities unfold and at the end of the program.
 A draft survey questionnaire or other technique plus description of a methodology to use to link outcomes to original project objectives is recommended.
 Successful applicants will be expected to submit intermediate reports after each project component is concluded or quarterly, whichever is less frequent.

-- 9. Cost-effectiveness/Cost-sharing:

-The overhead and administrative

-components of the proposals, including

-salaries and honoraria, should be kept

-as low as possible.
-All other items

-should be necessary and appropriate.
+10. Cost-effectiveness: The overhead and administrative components of the proposal, including salaries and honoraria, should be kept as low as possible.
+All other items should be necessary and appropriate.

-Proposals should minimize cost-sharing

-through other private sector support as

-well as institutional direct funding
+11. Cost-sharing: Proposals should maximize cost-sharing through other private sector support as well as institutional direct funding contributions.

-contributions.

-- 10. Value to U.S.-Partner Country Relations: Proposed projects should demonstrate the need, potential impact, and significance of the project in the partner country.
+12. Value to U.S.-Partner Country Relations: Proposed projects should receive positive assessments by USIA's geographic area desk and overseas officers of program need, potential impact, and significance in the partner country.